8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 Tips: The altitude at EBC is 5,200m.
 Take it slow and enjoy the Himalayan scenery.
 Sunset views over Everest are unforgettable.

 Wake early to witness the sunrise over Mount Everest, a breathtaking moment in your Tibet Everest group journey.
-Visit Rongbuk Monastery, the world’s highest monastery, then travel back to Shigatse via Tingri or an alternate scenic route via Dinggye (xilin viewpoint) and Sakya ancient town.
+Visit Rongbuk Monastery, the world’s highest monastery, then travel back to Shigatse via Tingri or an alternate scenic route via Dinggye (xilin viewpoint) and Sakya ancient town depending on the road and weather conditions.

-Optional Cultural Experience: Evening Tibetan dance performance (upon request).
+Cultural Experience: Evening dinner with Tibetan dance performance.

 Visit Tashilunpo Monastery, home of the Panchen Lama.
 Drive back to Lhasa along the picturesque Yarlung Tsangpo River.
-Along the way, stop at a Tibetan village to explore rural life—a special touch for any group tour to Tibet.
+Rest time will be free for you to enjoy the leisure walk around the Barkhor Street again.

 After breakfast, transfer to the airport or train station for your onward journey.
 Your Tibet group adventure ends here, but the memories of Lhasa, Mount Everest, and the Himalayas will last a lifetime.
 [Breakfast]